A2Amir/Experimental-Design/README.md

 In this section you'll learn about potential problems that can weaken a study's usefulness. racall that the goal of experiment is to show that **changes in one variable cause changes in a second, comes from controlling for the effects of our other variables**.
 Ideally, we would like the distribution of all our variables to remain the same across our groups (experiment and control) except for the one that we manipulated to be different.

-If we aren't able to control all features or there is a lack of equivalence between groups, then we may be susceptible to **confounding variables**.
-The correlation observed between two variables might be due to changes in a third variable, rather than one causing the other.
+If we aren't able to control all features or there is a lack of equivalence between groups, then we may be susceptible to **confounding variables meaning the correlation observed between two variables might be due to changes in a third variable, rather than one causing the other**.
 Another possibility is that there is a causal relationship between the two features, but it is an indirect relationship mediated by a third, intermediate variable.

 #### When designing an experiment, it's important to keep in mind **validity**, which concerns how well your experiment accomplishes what it sets out to perform.
 There are three major conceptual dimensions upon which validity can be assessed: